What is an alternative loan?

 Alternative loans cannot exceed the cost of attendance for a student.
 Most alternative loans go into repayment after the student graduates.

-How to apply for an alternative loan
+How to Apply for an Alternative Loan

-Students will need to apply directly with the lender of their choice.
+Students or parents will need to apply directly with the lender of their choice.
 Most students will be required to have someone co-sign the loan application.
 Interest rates for loans are determined by the lender and are based on the student and co-signers credit worthiness.

 You may choose any lender of your choice.
 For your convenience, we offer this handy FASTChoice alternative loan tool that walks you through important information about types of funding and money management.
 It also presents your new responsibilities if you decide to borrow money.